UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *Script:* 06a_dispersal_assumptions_dataset.R

 Here, I calculate the habitat loss for every "start Year" (meaning the year in which I check if the species fulfills the criteria) to 10 years into the future.
-This is needed to later determine the classification time points when using dispersal assumptions in SDMs.
+This is needed to later determine the classification time points when using dispersal assumptions in SDMs under criterion A3.

 *Script:* 06_create_dataset.R